 Environmental Health and Safety Programs

-Pitt’s SafeRider provides point-to-point service for individuals with valid Pitt IDs who are not on one of the campus transportation system’s fixed routes, but are within SafeRider service boundaries.
+Pitt’s SafeRider provides point-to-point transportation for individuals with valid Pitt IDs who are not on one of the campus transportation system’s fixed routes but are within SafeRider service boundaries.

 Hours of operation are: